UtrechtUniversity/ia-webscraping/README.md

 extensions are added automatically.
 + `max-file-size`: optional parameter to set the appromximate maximum file size in MB of the resulting files (default: 25)
 + `delete-originals`: optional, default False.

+#### Reading Parquet files
+If you are using Python, you can read the Parquet files into a Pandas or Polars DataFrame, or use the [pyarrow](https://pypi.org/project/pyarrow/) package.
+For R you can use the [arrow](https://arrow.apache.org/docs/r/reference/read_parquet.html) package.

+Each Parquet-file contains a number of rows, each one corresponding with one scraped URL, with the following columns:
++ job_tag: id.
++ domain: domain for which the CDX-function retrieved the URL.
++ url: full URL that was scraped.
++ page_text: full page text
++ page_links: list of page links
++ timestamp: timestamp of creation of the record

 ## Cleaning up